 Bachelor of Science in Dietetics

 The Bachelor of Science in Dietetics is designed for students interested in nutrition and health in a variety of settings including clinical counseling, food service, health maintenance, rehabilitation and management.
 This is a 120-credit program that requires students take 30 credits within the major, 14 credits of supporting science and business courses, 32 liberal arts core classes, 12 elective courses within the liberal arts and 32 university-wide electives.
 Program-specific coursework includes medical terminology, nutrition in the life cycle, food science, professional development and community nutrition.

 Doctor of Philosophy in Rehabilitation Sciences

 The PhD in Rehabilitation Sciences at UNC will give students an advanced degree in the field through rigorous coursework, clinical experience and research.
-This is a 64-credit program that requires students take 21 credits within the major, 12 credits of practicum work, 16 credits of research and 12 credits in either a foreign language or area of concentration.
+This is a 66-67-credit program that requires students take 9 credits within the major, 9 credits of practicum work, 18 credits of research and 15 credits in an area of concentration.
 Coursework will include a seminar in rehabilitation, collaborative research and college teaching and a practicum in college teaching, rehabilitation administration or counseling supervision.
 Students opting to declare an area of concentration as an additional tool in place of a foreign language can choose from but are not limited to gerontology, community health, nursing, special education or sociology.